crlotwhite/memorial-tree/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+If you have questions or suggestions, feel free to create an issue or contact me directly.

 ## Development